True131072/Ultimate8192/README.md

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.

-You can find the same information in the [contributing guide.](https://github.com/gabrielecirulli/2048/blob/master/CONTRIBUTING.md)

 ## License
-Ultimate 8192 is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)
+Ultimate 8192 is licensed under the [MIT license.](https://github.com/SmokKe/Ultimate8192/blob/master/LICENSE.txt)

 ## Last Thing
 Hey you, yes you behind your screen.